xcube-dev/xcube/docs/source/cli/xcube_gen.rst

                                       slices.
       --prof                          Collect profiling information and dump
                                       results after processing.
-      --sort                          The input file list will be sorted before creating the xcube dataset.
-If --sort
+      --no_sort                       The input file list wont be sorted before creating the xcube dataset.
+If --no_sort
-                                      parameter is not passed, order of input list will be kept.
+                                      parameter is passed, order the input list will be kept.
+This parameter should be used for better performance, provided that the
+                                      input file list is in correct order (continuous time).

       -I, --info                      Displays additional information about format options or about input processors.
       --dry_run                       Just read and process inputs, but don't